 - Easy to make – If you are a fan of Trader Joe’s Pacific Organic Tomato and Roasted Pepper Soup, then this recipe is definitely for you.
 Sure, ready-made soup is great, but once you find out how easy and delicious this recipe is, I guarantee you’ll want the homemade version again and again.

 - Pairs well with carbs – If you are a grilled cheese lover, this recipe is especially for you.
 This tomato soup pairs incredibly well with grilled cheese (of course!)
 But not just any grilled cheese.
-Find out which selection of cheeses and a secret ingredient will take this soup and sandwich combo the next level.
+Find out which selection of cheeses and a secret ingredient will take this soup and sandwich combo to the next level.

-Ingredients You Will Need
+Ingredients You Will Need for Roasted Red Pepper and Tomato Soup

 - Tomatoes – Roasting tomatoes slightly caramelizes and sweetens them, yielding a rich flavor.
 Red tomatoes are used for this recipe and can be substituted with cherry tomatoes.
+Pictured are beefsteak tomatoes which also work well.

 - Red bell peppers – I use two for this recipe, seeded and quartered.